-Francine ended up picking her house phone on the second ring, and much to Gwen's relief she didn't have to suffer through a blabbering mess in order for her blonde haired best friend to know she was desperate for her dating advice.
-Although Francine was shocked that she hadn't told her sooner about being asked out by one of the most handsome and popular boys at their school, she managed to push that surprise to the side and offered some helpful tips.
+Francine ended up picking her house phone on the second ring and much to Gwen's relief she didn't have to suffer through a blabbering mess in order for her blonde haired best friend to know she was desperate for her dating advice.
+Francine was shocked that she hadn't told her sooner about being asked out by one of the most handsome and popular boys at their school, but she eventually managed to push that surprise to the side and offered some helpful tips.

 She recommend for her to curl her hair.
 That her dark hair would look nice in that style.
 She also said the best outfit for the date was the causal knee length red dress she had with her denim jacket over it and black flats.
 Her best friend also said that wearing heels on the first date was a no go.
 Francine spoke from personal experience.
 And it just made more sense to wear comfortable shoes since all she and Chase were going to do was eat at the diner and watch a movie afterwards.
 After all that advice, along with a few others, Gwen made sure to thank Francine for what seemed like the 20th time before she ended the call.

 After the phone call was over, Gwen quickly hopped into the shower.
 Once she got out she did her hair and makeup the way Francine recommended for her to do.
 Also putting on the outfit she suggested as well.
 Just with the addition of the silver Turtle necklace she had as for jewelry wear.